c-demone/vim-studio-code/README.md

 Icons showing up as question marks?
 See WSL Setup section below.

 ## Summary of Important Keybindings
 The keybindings for Vim are configured in the .vimrc under the Keybinding section.
 You can change this to your liking if your are familiar with Vim keybindings.
 If not, they are fairly easy to look up on google.
-I’ve tried to set up the key bindings to may them intuitive.
+I’ve tried to set up the key bindings such that they are somewhat intuitive.

-Note:  a split in Vim might be what you think of as a window in VS Code.
+**Note**:  a split in Vim might be what you think of as a window in VS Code.

 | Binding | Description |
 | ------- | ----------- |